hertzsprung/cutcell-advection/src/slant-cell-advection/small-cell-avoidance.md

 - full Navier-Stokes (with viscosity)
 - 2nd order centred differencing, but uses third-order QUICK for advection, with tweaks to handle the non-uniform grid spacing at boundaries
 - criticise ye1999 for using a Wannier flow test which has no advection **TODO: check this**
-- says it is difficult to extend cell merging techniques into 3D **TODO: check that yamazaki2015 does it**
+- says it is difficult to extend cell merging techniques into 3D **but yamazaki2016 manages it**
 - face area and centroids are adjusted

 klein2009